 “Failure is Feedback”

 One of the most powerful statements I use for both myself and my children is, “Failure is feedback.”
-Instead of seeing setbacks as something negative, I encourage them to view failure as an opportunity to learn and grow.
+Instead of seeing setbacks as something negative, I encourage them to view failure as an opportunity for learning and growth.

 When they face challenges, I break things down with them: Did you put in enough effort?
 What could you do differently next time?
 What did this experience teach you?
 These questions shift the focus from self-doubt to self-improvement, helping them build resilience and confidence.